Disk Requirements & Retention

 mode efficiently stores data on disk using compression.
 The actual disk space used depends on how well the data compresses.

-This mode utilizes a tiered storage approach: data is saved in multiple tiers on disk.
+This mode uses a tiered storage approach: data is saved in multiple tiers on disk.
 Each tier retains data at a different resolution (detail level).
 Higher tiers store a down-sampled (less detailed) version of the data found in lower tiers.

 dbengine